puwei/DanielTakeshi.github.io/_posts/2011-08-30-minor-ramblings.md

 18. Pick a Minecraft mod to play with

 Some of these goals are common, while others are a little more eccentric.
 I&#8217;ll try to achieve as many as possible.

+**UPDATE** May 13, 2015: In retrospect, I really should have worked more on C++ and de-valued the importance of drinking that much water.

  [1]: http://projecteuler.net/ "Project Euler"
  [2]: http://www.youtube.com/watch?v=X2Sr6FFdcII "muscle-up"